Xlythe/FloatingView/README.md

 # FloatingView

-Quick and simple library for creating floating views and activities
+A library for creating floating views in Android

 License: